How to Grow Soybeans

 The beans are edible.
 The pods are not edible.

-If you’re growing healthy soybeans, chances are, you’ll enjoy making your own soy milk and tofu.
+If you’re growing healthy soybeans, then you’ll enjoy making your own soy milk and tofu.

 How to Make Soy Milk and Tofu